SAPROF 1-day Training

 The primary trainer for this event is Dr Ruth Tully.
 Ruth is a HCPC Registered and BPS Chartered Forensic Psychologist.
 Ruth is Clinical Director at Tully Forensic Psychology Ltd, and has been assessing the risk of sexual and violent offenders for a number of years both as an individual professional and as part of multi-disciplinary teams.
 She has published in peer-reviewed journals in the area of sex offender risk assessment, most notably a systematic review on this topic alongside empirical research, and she is an invited speaker at national and international conferences on this topic.
 Ruth is actively involved in the risk assessment, management and treatment of sexual offenders both as a practitioner and consultant to services.
 Ruth has extensive experience working with sex offenders in prisons, hospitals and the community and with working with complex offenders e.g. those with personality disorder, learning disability, multiple paraphilias, or mental illness.
 Ruth is an experienced trainer and has delivered this event to a range of professionals over the last few years.

 These costs includes all training materials.
-Lunch and refreshments will be provided.
 Training fee must be paid prior to the event.

 How to book